mooxphp/moox/packages/jobs/README.md

 ![screenshot-batches](https://github.com/mooxphp/moox/raw/main/art/screenshot/jobs-batches.jpg)

+## Configuration

+The configuration of the package is work in progress.
+To make it better suitable for integrators, we will add more flexibility and better translations soon.

+New in 3.1 is the switch to Google Icons and the ability to [switch back to Heroicons in Moox Core](https://github.com/mooxphp/core#disable-google-icons).

+If there is something you need to be configurable, drop us an issue.

 ## Manual Installation

 This Laravel package is made for FilamentPHP and the awesome TALL-Stack.
 If you don't want to use our install command, follow thes manual steps to install the package.